 All allegations of abuse by those who work with children or adults with care and support needs must be taken seriously.
 Allegations against any person, who works with children or adults with care and support needs, whether in a paid or unpaid capacity, cover a wide range of circumstances.

-Details of how to make a referral to the Designated Officer (allegations involving employees working with children) or the First Point of Contact (allegations involving employees working with adults with care and support needs) are available below.
+Details of how to make a referral to the Designated Officer (allegations involving employees working with children) or the Adult Contact Team (allegations involving employees working with adults with care and support needs) are available below.

 All allegations of abuse of children by those who work with children must be taken seriously.
 Allegations against any person, who works with children, whether in a paid or unpaid capacity, cover a wide range of circumstances.